AIX

 Updated: 09/12/2023 by Computer Hope

-AIX is short for advanced interactive executive and was first entered into the market by IBM in 1986.
+AIX is short for Advanced Interactive eXecutive and was first entered into the market by IBM in 1986.
 AIX is an implementation of Unix derived from both AT&T Unix System V and 4.3 BSD (Berkeley Software Distribution).
 AIX offers the Korn (ksh) shell, Bourne (sh) and C (csh) shells; however, it defaults to the Korn shell.

 AIXL (AIX 5L) is IBM's key element to IBM's AIX / Linux affinity strategy.
-IBM is working to implement Linux API (application programming interface) compatibility within AIX and deliver a common set of application development tools and utilities across AIX and Linux.
+IBM is working to implement Linux API (Application Programming Interface) compatibility within AIX and deliver a common set of application development tools and utilities across AIX and Linux.

-API, Computer abbreviations, HACMP, Operating system terms
+API, Computer abbreviations, HACMP, Operating system, Operating system terms, TLA